MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-conversations.md

 > [!TIP]
 >
-> You can provide feedback on how well the AI does by selecting the "thumbs up" or "thumbs down" icon at the bottom of the **Describe it** panel.
+> You can provide feedback on how well the AI does by selecting the "thumbs up" or "thumbs down" icon underneath the generated response.
 > If you select the thumbs down icon, you can also include more verbose feedback.
 We'll use this feedback will to improve the quality of the AI.

 ## Limitations during the preview